TroikaTronix/Syphon-Virtual-Webcam/README.md

 # About Syphon Virtual Webcam

 This free app, created for you by [TroikaTronix/Isadora](https://troikatronix.com), allows you to send a Syphon video stream to a compatible application that supports video input from a webcam.
-It works with the excellent virtual webcam driver [OBS Virtual Camera for macOS](https://github.com/johnboiles/obs-mac-virtualcam/releases) implemented by John Boiles.
+It relies on the Open Broadcasting System (OBS) Virtual Webcam driver first implemented by John Boiles.

+If you have installed OBS v26.1 or later, you can install the latest OBS Virtual Webcam driver by opening OBS and choosing **Tools > Start Virtual Webcam**.
+Please note that you cannot use Syphon Virtual Webcam while OBS's virtual webcam output is running, i.e., after choosing **Tools > Start Virtual Webcam**; trying to do this may lead to unpredictable results including crashes.

-Syphon Virtual Camera will guide you through the process of downloading and installing the OBS Virtual Camera driver.
-You can download and install the latest version at any time by choosing **Help > Install OBS Virtual Webcam** from the main menu.
+If you have not installed OBS (or have installed a version of OBS before v26.1) then Syphon Virtual Camera will guide you through the process of downloading and installing the standalone OBS Virtual Webcam driver from [John Boiles' GitHub Repository](https://github.com/johnboiles/obs-mac-virtualcam).

+The latest version of Syphon Virtual Webcam can be found in the [plugins](https://troikatronix.com/plugin/syphon-virtual-webcam/) section of the TroikaTronix website.

 # Download